Tamaulipas: Etymology

 The name Tamaulipas is derived from Tamaholipa, a Huastec term in which the tam- prefix signifies "place (where)".
 No scholarly agreement exists on the meaning of holipa, but "high hills" is a common interpretation.
-Another explanation of the state name is that it is derived from Ta ma ho'lipam ("place where the Lipan Apache prey").
+Another explanation of the state name is that it is derived from Ta ma ho'lipam ("place where they pray a lot"), referring to the Lipan Apache people.

 History

 The area known as Tamaulipas has been inhabited for at least 8,000 years.
 Several different cultures (north coastal, south coastal, lowlands, and mountains) have come and gone during that period.

 Tamaulipas was originally populated by the nomad Chichimec and sedentary Huastec, in addition to non-Chichimec hunter-gatherer and fishing tribes.

 Spanish era

 A gradual process was needed for Spain to subjugate the inhabitants of Tamaulipas in the 16th and 17th centuries.
 The first permanent Spanish settlement in the area was Tampico in 1554.
 Further settlement was done by Franciscan missionaries; widespread cattle and sheep ranching by the Spanish bolstered the area's economy while forcing native populations from their original lands.
 Repeated indigenous rebellions kept the area unstable and weakened colonial interest in the region.
 What is now Tamaulipas was first incorporated as a separate province of New Spain in 1746 with the name Nuevo Santander.
 The local government capital during this time moved from Santander to San Carlos, and finally to Aguayo.
 The territory of this time spanned from the San Antonio River to the northeast to the Gulf of Mexico, then south to the Pánuco River near Tampico and west to the Sierra Madre Mountains.
 The area became a haven for rebellious Indians who fled there after increased Spanish settlements in Nuevo León and Coahuila.

 In 1784 Nuevo Santander (Tamaulipas) led by Escandón, annexed San Antonio de los Llanos and its dependencies on the Purificación lagoon together with a certain number of ranches on the right bank of the Río Grande that belonged to Nuevo León.
-New settlements were then founded and the line of towns along the Rio Grande would later be dubbed the “villas del norte,” or northern towns (Laredo, Revilla [Guerrero], Mier, Camargo, and Reynosa) which were established as a key part of Escandón’s plan for the pacification and colonization of the province.
+New settlements were then founded and the line of towns along the Rio Grande would later be dubbed the "villas del norte", or northern towns (Laredo, Revilla, Guerrero, Mier, Camargo, and Reynosa) which were established as a key part of Escandón's plan for the pacification and colonization of the province.
 These settlements, from Laredo to Reynosa, served as a defensive line for larger centers of population in the Mexican interior.
-Moreover, the villas functioned as a means to introduce Spanish “civilization” to the indigenous groups of the area.
+Moreover, the villas functioned as a means to introduce Spanish "civilization" to the indigenous groups of the area.
 The Tamaulipas-Nuevo Leon border likely runs along old Mesquite Posts.